A Bayesian approach to learning mixtures of nonparametric components: Applications

 \section{Applications}

-\subsection{Disentangling Astronomical Sources}
+\subsection{Disentangling astronomical sources}

-\paragraph{XMM-Newton dataset.}This dataset (\cite{jones2015disentangling} ) consists of X-ray events from the nearby star pair FK Aqr and FL Aqr (a visual binary) observed by ESA's XMM-Newton telesccope.
+\paragraph*{XMM\allowbreak-Newton dataset.}This dataset (\cite{jones2015disentangling} ) consists of X-ray events from the nearby star pair FK Aqr and FL Aqr (a visual binary) observed by ESA's XMM-Newton telesccope.
 The detectors recorded about 540,000 individual X-ray photons (a total of 758,869 events including noise) over a 47 ks ($\sim$13 hr) exposure.
-For each photon, we have its position (X and Y) on the detector and a spectral energy value.
-The two sources partly overlap in the image and the background is weak, making this a clean test case for methods that separate blended sources.
+For each photon, we have its position $(X,Y)$ on the detector and a spectral energy value.
+The two sources partly overlap in the image and the background is weak, making this a clean test case for methods that aim to separate blended sources.

-Mixture models have been widely used to model X-ray events originating from different astronomical sources. \cite{jones2015disentangling} modeled the spatial information (X and Y) using a mixture of King profiles.
+Mixture models have been widely used to model X-ray events originating from different astronomical sources. \cite{jones2015disentangling} modeled the spatial information ($X$ and $Y$) using a mixture of King profiles.
 This and subsequent work by \cite{meyer2021ebascs} extended this spatial model by incorporating additional spectral and temporal information.
 In this section, we employ a multivariate MDPM with fixed regions to model the spatial distribution of X-ray events.
 The regions are held fixed to avoid identifiability issues and are pre-defined.
 The two regions are determined based on the kernel density estimate (KDE) of the observed data and serve as approximate estimates of the locations of the two astronomical sources.
 The two rectangle regions are illustrated in the left panel of Figure \ref{figure:astro_3fig}.
 In addition to the two source components, we include a third component—a uniform distribution over the observation window—to capture the diffuse background noise.

+We compare our density estimation result from MDPM (left panel), Kernel density estimate (middle panel) and Mixture of King's profiles from \cite{jones2015disentangling} (right panel) in Figure \ref{figure:astro_3fig}.
+King's profile density is a parametric model and assumes the regular elliptical contours of each astronomical source density, however, from its comparison with KDE we know that it failed to capture the tail structure of real data sharply.
+In contrast, MDPM can closely recover the real data density.